 What are the selection criteria for each round?

 In the 1st round, proposals will be screened on the basis of their clarity and the way the summary answers questions such as: What is the product or service proposed?
 What is its cost (for development and implementation)?
 How will this cost be covered?
 What are its social innovation and expected overall impacts?
 What are the chances of success?

 The 2nd round assessment at the Final Event will take further account of the likelihood of sustainable implementation based on the scope of the proposal’s social vision and its overall cost effectiveness as well as the team’s commitment, strategy and implementation capacity.

 When will the finalists who are to proceed to the 2nd round be announced?

-The finalists of the 1st round who will be screened to proceed to the 2nd round of the Tournament will be announced on the EIB Institute’s website by 15 May 2016 at the latest.
+The finalists of the 1st round who will be screened to proceed to the 2nd round of the Tournament will be announced on the EIB Institute’s website by 30 April 2017 at the latest.
 Please make sure that you are available for the mentoring bootcamp (27-28 June 2017) and final event (20-21 September 2017).

 Do proposals need to address the whole issue or can they focus on single aspects?

 Any proposal that helps to find a solution, whether directly or indirectly, will be considered.
 Please note that the selection criteria include the relative significance of the problem targeted, the sustainability of the proposed innovation and the estimated social impact of the proposed solution.

 What are the submission deadlines?

 The deadline for proposals for the sixth EIB Institute Social Innovation Tournament is 1 March 2017, 23:59 CET.
 The online application form is available here.